Energy and water efficiency

 - LED and solar lights around the park

 - Rainwater collection for plant watering

 Our solar panels, installed in early 2019, are in the feed-in tariff scheme.
 In addition to switching all our lights to LEDs, the lights in our amenities block are on ‘person-in-room’ (PIR) sensors.
 There are chains of solar lights at the park entrance and there’s also a trail of solar lights to guide you to the shower block at night.

 Reducing our water usage

 We’ve taken measures to reduce our water use.
-While most of the water on the park is supplied by our own bore hole, in 2019 we installed a large rainwater collection system.
+In 2019, we installed a large rainwater collection system.

 Having planted over 2,500 hedge whips for the 2019 season, we needed to make sure we could water them in the most eco-friendly way possible.
 The system consists of three enormous 1,000 litre butts and these are made from recycled containers that were previously used for chemicals.

 We use wood from our own woodland to mark out paths.
 We also use organic cleaning products in the shower and toilet blocks.